Blackjacx/WWDC/README.md

 		- sensitivity (how much rotation need to be applied to move from one element to the next)
 		- isContinuous (don't stop at either limit of sequence)

-#  Core ML 3 Framework
+## Core ML 3 Framework

 https://developer.apple.com/wwdc19/704

 (Michael Brennan, Anil Katti, Aseem Wadhwa and Allen Lin)

-- New **Create ML-App** to create models (beside tools for importing from different sources)
+- **New: Create ML-App** to create models (beside tools for importing from different sources)
-- Models are usually immutable on-device, how can we **personalize** to each user without going back to the cloud (so that data stays private, we have no server costs and no connectivity needs)?
+- How can we **personalize** to each user without going back to the cloud (so that data stays private, we have no server costs and no connectivity needs)?
+Models are usually immutable on-device.
-- **Core ML 3** adds update parameters and update interface to the model, you just add training examples and get a new personalized model
+  - Core ML 3 adds update parameters and update interface to the model
+  - You just add training examples and get a new personalized model
 - Supported for Nearest Neighbor Classifiers, Neural Networks, Pipeline Models
-- Demo: Personalized Grading App
+- **Demo:** Personalized Grading App
   - Learn how own sketches map to emoji - only some samples to learn
 - Three steps for updating
   1. Get the bundle